dformoso/deeplearning-mindmap/README.md

 ![alt text](https://github.com/dformoso/deeplearning-mindmap/blob/master/concepts.png)

 ## 2. Architectures
 Different Deep Learning architectures have been developed depending on the question being answered.
-Here's a list of some of them and notes on optimisation.
+Here's a list of some of them and notes on tuning.
 ![alt text](https://github.com/dformoso/deeplearning-mindmap/blob/master/architecture.png)

 ## 3. Tensorflow